pikatchu/closedsource/book/0034-the_raid.md

 Then—red beams cut through the walls, slicing through metal and furniture like paper.
 The roof groaned, and small fires started where the lasers had touched flammable material.

-Jasper didn’t move.
+Jasper didn't move.

-Instead, he walked to a wooden crate filled with old records and flipped through them casually, as if he weren’t being actively hunted.
+Instead, he walked to a wooden crate filled with old records and flipped through them casually, as if he weren't being actively hunted.

 His fingers landed on a familiar cover.

-Pink Floyd – Another Brick in the Wall
+Pink Floyd -- Another Brick in the Wall

 He grinned.